Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Introduction

 Since we are considering SUSY-like collider signatures, the new particles need to be pair produced.
 However, if the decay chain of figure~\ref{fig:FeynmanDecay} appears on both sides of the event, then this event topology would in fact contain sufficiently many visible final state particles that algebraic methods could be used.
 We instead focus on scenarios where the associated production of $X$-$\chi$ is the dominant production channel (or possibly the next-to-dominant channel, after $\chi$-$\chi$ production, but for sufficiently heavy $\chi$, this channel is challenging to observe).
 One can for instance consider a $t$-channel production diagram, where the mediator in the $t$-channel couples more strongly to $\chi$ than it does to $X$.
 This is illustrated in figure~\ref{fig:production_feynman} for two choices of particle spins, which we will introduce in section~\ref{sec:DLanalysis}.
 All the visible information in the event is then coming from the $X$-side of the event, and the $\chi$ on the other side of the event only affects the total MET vector among the observables.

 Recently, advances in machine learning techniques have led to significant improvements in multidimensional data analysis, and in this paper we evaluate the effectiveness of these techniques for the discovery, spin determination and mass measurement in this benchmark decay chain, as a representative of SUSY-like decays that have sufficiently many kinematic observables to warrant a multidimensional analysis, but not enough for a full reconstruction via algebraic techniques.
 In this study, we first consider how well a deep neural network (DNN) can achieve these goals without human guidance, that is, by taking the final state momenta in the events as its only input.
-We then proceed to identify the optimal human-level (HL) kinematic variables, and we show that an analysis based on the HL variables significantly outperforms the DNN, especially for the measurement of the overall mass scale with the use of an ensemble-based analysis.
-In particular, our results confirm that $\Delta_4$ is an optimal HL variable, in agreement with the conclusions of references~\cite{Agrawal:2013uka, Debnath:2016gwz, Debnath:2018azt}.
+We then proceed to interpret the DNN in terms of human-level (HL) kinematic variables, and we show that an analysis based on the HL variables results in performance comparable to that of the DL inputs.
+In particular, our results confirm that $\Delta_4$ is highly correlated with the output of the DNN, in agreement with the conclusions of references~\cite{Agrawal:2013uka, Debnath:2016gwz, Debnath:2018azt}.

 Supervised machine learning based analyses have been previously applied for the discovery of exotic collider events in~\cite{Baldi:2014kfa, Chang:2020rtc}.
 In~\cite{NN-param}, the authors have proposed methods for discovery across a range of model parameters.
 Applications also include resolution of combinatorics in complex topologies~\cite{Badea-combinatorics}, and parameter inference~\cite{Andreassen_2020, Brehmer:2020cvb}.